mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 {% include image.html file="e2e-failing.png" alt="End-to-end test failing on Travis" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end test fails on Travis after passing on my local machine" %}

-Obviously, I wasn't happy to see a build break, but I was glad that my end-to-end test caught something.
-Now, I just had to figure out what it was.
+I wasn't happy to see a build break, but I was glad that my end-to-end test caught something.
+I just had to figure out what it was.

 # Debugging the discrepancy

-The whole point of a Docker container is that the program should behave the same anywhere, so how could I run the same container in two places and get different outputs?
+The whole point of a Docker container is that the program should behave the same anywhere, so how could I run the same container in two places and see different outputs?

-I read the [Travis build log](https://travis-ci.org/mtlynch/ingredient-phrase-tagger/builds/408775714) and found that it was failing on the diff of the `testing_output` file:
+The [Travis build log](https://travis-ci.org/mtlynch/ingredient-phrase-tagger/builds/408775714) showed that the test failed on the diff of the `testing_output` file:

 ```diff
 + diff --context=2 tests/golden/testing_output /tmp/tmp.W5S3C5T4if/testing_output